aksommerville/fullmoon4/etc/doc/instrument-format.md

 ## Minsyn Binary Format

 Instrument.
-I might add an envelope-controlled wave mixer, or maybe other functionality.
 The first byte has one bit, in order, for all the features requested.
 Decoder must stop at the first unknown set bit, but is allowed to proceed with whatever it has then.
 Everything is optional, you'll get a sensible default for anything missing.